 Growth of Real Value-Added Per Worker in Computer and Electronic Products, the Rest of the Manufacturing Sector, and the Rest of the Economy, 1998–2015

-The last eight years have seen a cyclical recovery in manufacturing employment that has been weaker than the employment recovery in service providing industries, with the largest increase coming from the recovery of the auto industry after the Federal bailout.
-Manufacturing employment has grown overall by 10.2%.
-Motor vehicle manufacturing employment grew by 47%.
+The last eight years have seen a cyclical recovery in manufacturing employment that has been weaker than the employment recovery in service-producing industries.
+The largest increase came from the recovery of the auto industry after the Federal bailout.
+Overall, manufacturing employment has grown by 10.2%, and motor vehicle manufacturing employment grew by 47%.
 During the same period, private sector growth in the United States has been 17.5%.

-To date, the Trump administration has focused on business tax reductions and tariff policy to encourage employment growth.
-The stimulative effects of the tax policy changes are likely to support continuation of the post recession recovery, but will confront monetary policy restraint from the Federal Reserve as inflationary pressures build.
+The Trump administration has focused on business tax reductions and tariff policy to encourage employment growth.
+The stimulative effects of the tax policy changes are likely to support the continuation of the post-recession recovery but will confront monetary policy restraint from the Federal Reserve as inflationary pressures build.

-A discussion of the administration’s tariff approach is beyond the scope of this research, but it carries significant risks associated with the possible growth of trade wars, as well as trade-offs from higher prices for imported goods.
+Discussion of the administration’s tariff approach is beyond the scope of this research, but it carries significant risks associated with the possible growth of trade wars and trade-offs from higher prices for imported goods.

-The loss of manufacturing employment has damaged to the economy, particularly for workers with low educational attainment and few job skills, since jobs with few educational and skill requirements in the service sector generally pay less.
-Since it is clear that imports have played a major role in the decline of manufacturing in the United States, policies that help manufacturers are appropriate responses at the federal, state and local levels.
+The loss of manufacturing employment has damaged the economy, particularly for workers with low educational attainment and few job skills, since jobs with few educational and skill requirements in the service sector generally pay less.
+Since imports have clearly played a major role in the decline of manufacturing in the United States, policies that help manufacturers are appropriate responses at the federal, state, and local levels.

 Among the more significant options available at the state and local level are support for skills training, manufacturing process improvement assistance from programs like the Manufacturing Extension Program, programs to encourage technology transfer and commercialization, and those to encourage entrepreneurship.
 Additionally, streamlined regulatory and permit processes can help manufacturers seeking to locate or expand.